Timiodon/TFWR-Translations/EN/docs/patchnotes.md

 -Added `pet_the_piggy()`.
 -`num_unlocked()` now already get's unlocked with Senses.

+Audio:
+-The audio has been completely remade.
+-There is music when you start the game now!

 Visuals:
 -The visuals of the tech tree have been completely reworked.
 -The inventory panel in the top left corner of the screen now has a nice item pickup visual effect.